EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 ## Banking Accounts

-There are currently 4 diferent types of Banking Accounts, which are Savings, Credit Card, Checking and Student Checking All accounts have some common functionalities and properties:
+There are currently 4 diferent types of Banking Accounts, which are Savings, Credit Card, Checking and Student Checking.
+All accounts have some common functionalities and properties:
 -  All accounts have a unique identifier with a prefix, identifying which type of account the id belongs to:
     -  ```CC_#``` for Credit Card accounts,